Sudh33r/SOW/Starteam to GitHub.md

      - sign-off from Devtools team.

 3. **Data Assessment and Planning**
-   - Conduct a comprehensive analysis of the existing Starteam repository to identify all relevant data, including **users,permissions,LFS objects, commits, tags, releases, change sets, history, pull requests, and artifacts**.
+   - Conduct a comprehensive analysis of the existing Starteam repository to identify all relevant data, including **users,permissions,LFS objects, commits, tags, releases, change sets, history,issues, pull requests, and artifacts**.
    - Define the migration strategy based on the assessment, ensuring minimal downtime and data loss.
-   - Mandate to migrate History of **users,permissions,LFS objects, commits, tags, releases, change sets, history, pull requests, and artifacts**.
+   - Mandate to migrate History of **users,permissions,LFS objects, commits, tags, releases, change sets, history,issues pull requests, and artifacts**.

 4. **Migration Strategy**
    - Develop a **detailed migration plan**, specifying the sequence of migration tasks, dependencies, and estimated timelines.